Wakoma/docs/docs/installation.md

 ## Services

 The services are hidden in `roles` folder (ansible required naming).
-You can find there the `base` service and `lokal` service used only as a source of configuration and optional services in other folders.
+Exception is for `base` and `lokal` roles that are used only as a source of configuration and optional services for other folders.
 You define which services to install in your `hosts/` file (per-server).
 Add/remove any desired services in `vars:services` list.
 No need to specify either base or lokal.
 They are both installed automatically.